JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/offline_reinforcement_learning_algorithm_phase1/index.md

 | September24 - September30 | Write build-in documentation and technical report.
 Buffer for unexpected delay. |
 | After project | Carry on fixing issues and maintain implemented algorithms.   |

 Firstly, we need to fix bugs in continuous CRR and finish action perturbation component in PLAS.
 The current progress is slightly faster than the originally set progress, so we can implement more of the modern offline RL algorithms.
-The current plan includes UWAC$^{[6]}$ and FisherBRC$^{[7]}$ published on ICML'21.
+The current plan includes UWAC\dcite{DBLP:conf/icml/0001ZSSZSG21} and FisherBRC\dcite{DBLP:conf/icml/KostrikovFTN21} published on ICML'21.
 Here we briefly introduce these two algorithms:
 - Uncertainty Weighted Actor-Critic (UWAC).
-The algorithm is based on the improvement of BEAR$^{[8]}$.
+The algorithm is based on the improvement of BEAR\dcite{DBLP:conf/nips/KumarFSTL19}.
 The authors adopt a practical and effective dropout-based uncertainty estimation method, Monte Carlo (MC) dropout, to identify and ignore OOD training samples, to introduce very little overhead over existing RL algorithms.
 - Fisher Behavior Regularized Critic (Fisher-BRC).
-The algorithm is based on the improvement of BRAC$^{[9]}$.
+The algorithm is based on the improvement of BRAC\dcite{DBLP:journals/corr/abs-1911-11361}.
 The authors propose an approach to parameterize the critic as the log-behavior-policy, which generated the offline data, plus a state-action value offset term.
 Behavior regularization then corresponds to an appropriate regularizer on the offset term.
 They propose using the Fisher divergence regularization for the offset term.

 In this way, the implemented algorithms basically include the mainstream of the policy constraint method in offline reinforcement learning (including distribution matching, support constrain, implicit constraint, behavior cloning).

-## References
-[1] Kingma, Diederik P., and Max Welling.
-"Auto-encoding variational bayes." arXiv preprint arXiv:1312.6114 (2013).
-[2] Kumar, Aviral, et al. "Conservative q-learning for offline reinforcement learning."
-Advances in neural information processing systems (NeurIPS), 2020.
-[3] Wang, Ziyu, et al. "Critic regularized regression."
-Advances in neural information processing systems (NeurIPS), 2020.
-[4] Zhou, Wenxuan, Sujay Bajracharya, and David Held.
-"PLAS: Latent action space for offline reinforcement learning.“ In Conference on Robot Learning (CoRL), 2020.
-[5] Haarnoja, Tuomas, et al. "Soft actor-critic algorithms and applications." arXiv preprint arXiv:1812.05905 (2018).
-[6] Wu, Yue, et al. "Uncertainty Weighted Actor-Critic for Offline Reinforcement Learning."
-International Conference on Machine Learning (ICML).
-PMLR, 2021.
-[7] Kostrikov, Ilya, et al. "Offline reinforcement learning with fisher divergence critic regularization."
-International Conference on Machine Learning (ICML).
-PMLR, 2021.
-[8] Kumar, A., Fu, J., Soh, M., Tucker, G., and Levine, S. Stabilizing off-policy q-learning via bootstrapping error reduction.
-In Advances in Neural Information Processing Systems (NeurIPS), 2019.
-[9] Wu, Yifan, George Tucker, and Ofir Nachum.
-"Behavior regularized offline reinforcement learning." arXiv preprint arXiv:1911.11361 (2019).